mobily/ts-belt/docs/docs/introduction.md

 #### TS Belt ⬇️

 Until I have decided to build `ts-belt`.
-It combines all of the good things you can find in other similar libraries: the developer friendly `data-first` approach, good looking and detailed documentation, great TypeScript support, and last but not least, it's as fast as `rambda`.
+It combines all of the good things you can find in other similar libraries: the developer friendly `data-first` approach, good looking and detailed documentation, great TypeScript support, and last but not least, it's as fast as `rambda` (actually, it's even faster 🙊).
 Under the hood it uses ReScript and `Belt` stdlib.
 The ReScript compiler generates highly performant JS code, and with [`genType`](https://rescript-lang.org/docs/gentype/latest/introduction) it automatically generates TypeScript signatures. **TS Belt** is also easily extendable because most of the build process is done automatically.

 ### Features